 - any protective clothing or work equipment provided for the use of any person at work there.

 So, indoor areas of the construction site should be at a reasonable temperature.
 We've already discussed the guidance that covers reasonable temperatures, and for a construction site with physically intensive activities, this would be at least 13 degrees (unless impractical).

 The regulations also state that rest facilities must be maintained at an appropriate temperature.
 It makes sense that workers need somewhere to warm up so that they can take a break from the cold.

-69 Suitable protective clothing and rest facilities should be provided in instances where local heating or cooling fails to give reasonable comfort.
+- Suitable protective clothing and rest facilities should be provided in instances where local heating or cooling fails to give reasonable comfort.
 Where practical, there should be systems of work (eg task rotation) to ensure the amount of time individual workers are exposed to uncomfortable temperatures is limited.

-This is good guidance for if you're working outdoors too.
+This is good guidance if you're working outdoors too.
 After all, employers have legal health and safety responsibilities to their employees.
 Above all else, employers must ensure the health, safety and welfare of employees.